gitcommitshow/rudder-github-app/docs/api-reference.md

 - `issues.opened`: Adds welcome comment to new issues
 - `push`: Logs push events

 **Note**: For "docs review" label, the app integrates with DocsAgent service if configured.
 This is limited to repositories specified in the `DOCS_REPOS` environment variable.
+The DocsAgent service uses the `API_POST_GITHUB_COMMENT` environment variable (or defaults to `WEBSITE_ADDRESS/api/comment`) to post review results back to GitHub.

 ---